Has a bulldog stolen your heart?

-This harness has many satisfied users who love that it’s comfortable and stylish for their pet and gives them a good degree of control on a walk.
+The HDP Big-Dog has many satisfied users who love that it’s comfortable and stylish for their pets and gives them a good degree of control on a walk.

-We suggest measuring your dog carefully around the girth and neck prior to ordering.
+We suggest measuring your dog carefully around the girth and neck before ordering.

 Anecdotally this harness can come up a little small, so compare your dog’s measurements with the products ahead of ordering to ensure the right fit.

-We like this harness as it ticks so many of the right boxes.
+We like the Kurgo as it ticks so many of the right boxes.

 The design cleverly incorporates padding and minimizes the use of webbing against fur.